 Attracting over two million visitors per year, Milan is famous for several international events, including the Milan Fashion Week and the Milan Furniture Fair.
-The city is also home to two of the world’s famous football teams, A.C.
+The city is also home to two of the world’s most famous football teams, A.C.
 Milan and F.C.
 Internazionale Milano.

 For gay rights in Italy, please see our Essential Guide to Gay Rome page.

 The gay scene in Milan may not be as open as in other large European cities, but it is more visible than elsewhere in Italy.

 Milan is a global fashion hub and the financial capital of Italy.
 These industries have acted as a gay magnet for gorgeous Italians, and a new generation of men now live their lives proudly out in the open.
 Signs of affection such as holding hands, hugging in the street and kissing cheek to cheek are perfectly acceptable.
 Touching someone below the waist in public is considered inappropriate.

 To enter many adult gay venues (cruise clubs, saunas, etc.) in Italy, you will need a members club card such as ANDDOS.
 You can purchase this card from any participating venue.
 You will need photographic ID that shows your date of birth (passport/driving licence) to purchase a card.
 It is valid for three months.

 Milan has two international airports – Milan Malpensa and Milan Linate.
 Milan Malpensa is located 50 km from the city centre but is the main airport with reasonably efficient public transport links.